konelav/writeups/GoogleCTF2019-BQ/Day5.FriendSpaceBookPlusAllAccessRedPremium.md

     $ python3 solve.py
     http://emoji-t0anaxnr3nacpt4na.web.ctfcompetition.com/humans_and_cauliflowers_network/

-Go to this link and found several pages with photos, one of which contains the flag.
+Go to this link and find several pages with photos, one of which contains the flag.

 In my opinion, this problem is the best one of all Beginner's Quest.